Learn About Fragile X Syndrome

 Accepting New Patients

 Peter Todd is a Neurologist in Ann Arbor, Michigan.
-Dr. Todd and is rated as an Elite provider by MediFind in the treatment of Fragile X Syndrome.
+Dr. Todd is rated as an Elite provider by MediFind in the treatment of Fragile X Syndrome.
 His top areas of expertise are Fragile X Syndrome, Fragile XE Syndrome, Hereditary Ataxia, and Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease).
 Dr. Todd is currently accepting new patients.

 Learn about our expert tiers